statskaren/Gentle-Introduction-to-R/README.md

                   output_format = "odt_document",
                   output_file = "Introduction_to_R.odt",
                   output_options = list(reference_odt = "template.odt"))

+If you prefer, you can render the document directly from RStudio by clicking the "Knit" button and selecting "ODT" as the output format.

 📝 Note:
 Make sure that the file template.odt is in the same directory as your .Rmd.